-If you are deemed disabled, the payment will be paid to you as a single lump sum.
+If you are totally and permanently disabled and you are eligible for a Total & Permanent Disability benefit, the payment will be paid to you as a single lump sum.

 What happens if you believe you are totally and permanently disabled?